On the Fairness of Additive Welfarist Rules: Introduction

-We then examine conditions for an additive welfarist rule to always choose EF1 allocations, starting with general (real-valued) instances.
-As mentioned earlier, the MNW rule is the unique additive welfarist rule that guarantees EF1 for all (positive-admitting) instances \citep{Suksompong23}.
-In \Cref{sec:real}, we strengthen this result by showing that, for identical-good instances as well as for two-value instances, MNW remains the unique additive welfarist rule that ensures EF1.
-Furthermore, we prove that the same holds for normalized instances with three or more agents---this extends a result of \citet[Thm.~6]{EckartPsVe24}, which only handles additive welfarist rules defined by $p$-mean functions.
+To provide a more complete picture, we complement this result by studying other classes of instances.
+In \Cref{subsec:real_twovalue,subsec:real_normalized}, we show that MNW remains the unique additive welfarist rule that ensures EF1 for the classes of two-value instances as well as normalized instances with three or more agents.
+Our result on normalized instances with three or more agents extends a result of \citet[Theorem 6]{EckartPsVe24}, which only handles additive welfarist rules that are $p$-mean rules.
 For normalized instances with two agents, however, this characterization ceases to hold, and we provide a necessary condition and a sufficient condition for additive welfarist rules to guarantee EF1.

 In \Cref{sec:integer}, we consider integer-valued instances.
-For such instances, not only the MNW rule but also the MHW rule guarantees EF1 \citep{MontanariScSu24}.
+For such instances, not only the MNW rule but also the MHW rule guarantees EF1 \citep{MontanariScSu25}.
 We shall attempt to characterize rules with this property.
 We show that for identical-good, binary, and two-value instances (which are also integer-valued), the respective functions defining the additive welfarist rules are characterized by Conditions {\condnointidengood}, {\condnointbinary}, and {\condnointtwovalue} respectively (see \Cref{def:conditions}).
 This allows much larger classes of functions beyond the MNW rule or the MHW rule.
-We provide examples and non-examples of modified logarithmic functions and modified harmonic functions defining the additive welfarist rules that guarantee EF1 in these classes of instances.
+We provide examples and non-examples of $p$-mean rules as well as additive welfarist rules defined by modified logarithmic functions and modified harmonic functions that guarantee EF1 for these classes of instances.
 For the larger class of all integer-valued instances, we give a necessary condition and a sufficient condition for such additive welfarist rules.

+In general, our characterizations are proven using the following outline: When a certain instance admits a unique EF1 allocation, an additive welfarist rule guaranteeing EF1 needs to return this allocation.
+In particular, moving some good to a different bundle in such a way that the allocation is no longer EF1 must decrease the social welfare.
+That is, the increase in welfare caused by adding the good to the new bundle must be strictly less than the decrease in welfare due to the removal of the good from the original bundle.
+This imposes a restriction on the growth rate of a function defining an additive welfarist rule guaranteeing EF1.

 For all of our characterization results (Theorems~\ref{thm:real_idengood}, \ref{thm:real_twovalue}, \ref{thm:real_normalized_three}, \ref{thm:integer_idengood}, \ref{thm:integer_binary}, and \ref{thm:integer_twovalue}), we show that if a function defining an additive welfarist rule guarantees EF1 for that particular class of instance for \emph{some} number of agents $n$, then it also guarantees EF1 for that class for \emph{every} number of agents $n$.